Why aren't duplication metrics being calculated?¶

 Besides this, if Codacy fails to calculate code duplication for a specific programming language in a repository three times in a row (for example, because the tool calculating the analysis runs out of memory or times out), Codacy stops trying to analyze the metric for that language and repository.

-When this happens, Codacy does not display code duplication metrics for the affected language:
+When this happens, Codacy doesn't display code duplication metrics for the affected language:

 The Files page on your repository displays a blank duplication value for files of the affected language.